4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 # 8. Virtual Memory
 NOTE:: Till slide 29 only
 **Terminology:**
 - Virtual Memory:
-- Virtual Address: Logical addresses assigned in virtualspace.
-Allows for relative addressing based off of the base pointer
+	- Logical addresses assigned in virtualspace.
+	- Allows for relative addressing based off of the base pointer.
+	- Size is limited by addressing scheme and amount of secondary storage available, not by actual number of main storage locations
+- Virtual Address: Address in virtual memory
 - Virtual Address Space: Virtual storage assigned to a process
 - Address Space: Range of memory addresses available to a process
 - Real Address: Address of a storage location in main memory

 **Hardware & Control Structure**
+-

 **Execution of a process**